National Merit Scholarship Program

 - National Merit® $2500 Scholarships

-Every Finalist competes for these single payment scholarships, which are awarded on a state-representational basis.
-Winners are selected without consideration of family financial circumstances, college choice, or major and career plans.
+Every Finalist competes for these single-payment scholarships, which are awarded on a state-representational basis.
+Winners are selected by a committee of college admission officers and high school counselors without consideration of family financial circumstances, college choice, or major and career plans.

 - Corporate-sponsored Merit Scholarship awards